0install/0install-win/readme.txt

 Environment variables:

-$ZEROINSTALL_PORTABLE_BASE: Used by the C# to to inform the Python code of Portable mode.
+$ZEROINSTALL_PORTABLE_BASE: Set by the C# code to to inform the Python code of Portable mode.
+$ZEROINSTALL_EXTERNAL_STORE: Set by the C# code to make the Python code delegate extracting archives back to the C# implementation.